-Norway’s 100,000-kilometer-long coastline provides great opportunities for cultivating macroalgae.
-The fishery and expanding aquaculture industries represent large sources of underutilized marine co-products that can be developed into feed.
-Grassland and pasture make up 70% of the arable land, but half of this can only be used for grass cultivation.
+Norway’s 100,000 kilometres of coastline provides great opportunities for cultivating seaweed.
+The fishery and other aquaculture industries represent large sources of underutilised marine co-products with the potential to be developed into feed.
+Grassland and pasture make up 70 per cent of the arable land in Norway, but half of this can only be used for grass cultivation.

-Norway also possesses large, underutilized forest areas (39% of the total land area, of which the annual harvest is less than 50% of the growth) that can provide bioresources for the production of feed ingredients.
+Norway also possesses large, underutilised forest areas which can provide bioresources to produce feed ingredients.
+39 per cent of the total land area in Norway is forest, of which the annual harvest is less than 50 per cent of the growth.

-Foods of Norway has a special focus on developing sustainable feed ingredients from renewable bioresources that are not suitable for direct human consumption and that have the potential to be produced in large quantities at a competitive cost.
+Foods of Norway has a special focus on developing sustainable feed ingredients from renewable bioresources not suitable for direct human consumption, with the potential to be produced in large quantities at a competitive cost.

-The center aims to develop new, innovative processing techniques by exploiting state-of-the-art biorefining technologies that allow conversion of natural bioresources into high-quality feed ingredients for fish and farm animals.
+The centre aims to develop new, innovative processing techniques by exploiting state-of-the-art biorefining technologies which allow conversion of natural bioresources into high-quality feed ingredients for fish and livestock.